 Inclusion & Diversity, Community Building, Volunteerism, Youth Empowerment, Innovation

 Open Cultural Center (OCC) was established in 2016 at the height of the refugee crisis in Europe.
 Refugees and international volunteers at Idomeni refugee camp worked together to give classes and create a safe environment for children and adults, to learn and take part in cultural activities.
 OCC quickly became an important resource in the camp and organised events such as music and art workshops, open mic nights, performances and more.

 Today, Open Cultural Center is active in Polykastro, Greece, and in Barcelona, Spain.
-OCC provides refugees, migrants and members of the local communities with access to a wide range of projects including non-formal education, language classes, employability workshops, and cultural activities.
-The profile of refugees and migrants sharing irregular Mediterranean displacement routes is very diverse.
-Greece is the first point of arrival for many refugees seeking asylum from Middle Eastern countries affected by conflict including Syria, Afghanistan and Iraq.
-In Polykastro, OCC has four different facilities which serve people living in the town, nearby villages and the refugee camp 5 kilometres away.
+Through our centers, OCC provides refugees, migrants and members of the local communities with access to a wide range of projects including non-formal education, language classes, employability workshops, and cultural activities.

 Social & Economic Inclusion